tonyho/app-framework-binder/doc/afb-plugin-writing.md

 DEBUG   |     3     | Debug-level messages              |     7

-You can note that the 2 methods **WARNING** and **INFO** have the same level of methodosity.
+You can note that the 2 methods **WARNING** and **INFO** have the same level of verbosity.
 But they don't have the same *syslog level*.
 It means that they are output with a different level on the logging system.

 All of these methods have the same signature: